Key Takeways

 Insight is only the beginning

-This is where the work of integration begins.
+This is where integration begins.

 Why many experiences remain only partially integrated